CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-02.md

 ## Review

 In this lab, you:

-- Configured and launched a phishing simulation targeting credential harvesting.
+- Configured and launched a **phishing simulation** using the Credential Harvest technique.
-- Set up a malware attachment simulation to assess user response to file-based threats.
+- Configured and launched a **malware attachment simulation** to test user response to file-based threats.
-- Assigned targeted security training to users involved in the simulations.
+- Assigned targeted **security awareness training** to users participating in the simulations.
-- Monitored simulation status and user interactions in the Attack Simulation Training dashboard.
+- Verified simulation progress and monitored user interactions in the **Attack Simulation Training** dashboard.

 ## You have successfully completed the lab.
 Click on Next to Continue